Plan your visit

 11 Podwale Street (three spaces)

-You can visit the museum with a small accompanying dog.
+You can visit the museum with a small accompanying dog on a leash.

 Our bookstore features excellent gift ideas – museum publications, albums, yearbooks, exhibition and collection catalogues, reproductions of drawings, maps and plans of Warsaw, educational books for the little ones, as well as Varsaviana souvenirs.

 Café serves carefully brewed tea and coffee, as well as delicious breakfasts, lunches and desserts.
 We also offer alcoholic beverages – elegant drinks, Warsaw specialties and craft beers.

 Screenings of the film “Warsaw Will Not Forget” are organised on demand during museum’s opening hours.
 “The River of Treasures” is screened from Tuesday to Thursday at 17.00.
 On Saturdays and Sundays we invite you to screenings of artistic films dedicated to Warsaw and architecture.

 The library collection may be used exclusively on site.
 You can find here mostly Polish and foreign publications dedicated to Warsaw, i.e. albums, city guides, Varsaviana periodicals, as well as books about Warsaw for children and youth.